EchoVideo: Quick Guide for Instructors

 Captures Classroom/Personal (review and interactivity) as a Student

-Recorded classroom or personal lectures can include embedded Discussion, Q&A, and presentations.
-Student participation and poll responses can be synced automatically into your Canvas gradebook.
+Recorded lectures/lessons can include supplemental material like a presentation, polls, or media slides.
+Both students and instructors can engage in Discussion and Q&A, Student engagement and poll responses can be synced automatically into your Canvas gradebook.

-The sample image below shows the Classroom video player with the screen recording, instructor teaching (blurred out), and a presentation slide with embedded polling.
+The sample image below shows the video recording (left), webcam (right), and a presentation slide with a Mulitple Choice polling question.

 EchoVideo Classroom as Student - Video and Presentation